ideonate/bokeh-root-cmd/README.md

 # bokeh-root-cmd

-Command line wrapper to run a named Bokeh script/folder as root URL.
+Command line wrapper to run one or more named Bokeh/Panel scripts/folders as root URL.

 This project is used in [ContainDS Dashboards](https://github.com/ideonate/cdsdashboards), which is a user-friendly way to launch Jupyter notebooks as shareable dashboards inside JupyterHub.
-Also works with Streamlit and other visualization frameworks.
+Also works with Bokeh, Dash, Panel, Streamlit and other visualization frameworks.

 ## Install and Run